Chafalleiro/Styles-selector/README.txt

 ## Admin menu

-* The admin can choose up to five different themes from the installed ones to be changed by selectint them in a drop down at the beginning of each tab of the configuration page.
+* The admin can choose up to five different themes from the installed ones to be changed by selecting them in a drop down at the beginning of each tab of the configuration page.
 Note that you can select the same theme several times if you run out of mods.
+* You can force the selector to be displayed at the top of the page instead of using a widget or a shortcode.
+* You can configure the style of the selector for each theme.
 * At each theme tab the admin can set up to ten color modifications to classes or individual elements.
 	### Admin menuOptions fields
 	* Name an option to be displayed to the user.
 This option will be added in the select input field.